quicwg/base-drafts/draft-ietf-quic-transport.md

 because their transport parameters don't have confidentiality protection).
 This value is protected by encryption, so only client and server know this value.
-Tokens sent via NEW_CONNECTION_ID frames are invalidated when their associated connection ID is retired via a CONNECTION_ID_FINISHED frame ({{frame-connection-id-finished}}).
+Tokens sent via NEW_CONNECTION_ID frames are invalidated when their associated connection ID is retired via a RETIRE_CONNECTION_ID frame ({{frame-connection-id-finished}}).

 An endpoint that receives packets that it cannot process sends a packet in the